Sitback/drupal-project/README.md

-# Composer template for Presto-based Drupal projects
+# Composer template for Drupal projects with Presto!

-This project template should provide a kickstart for managing your site dependencies with [Composer](https://getcomposer.org/) and the [Presto](https://github.com/Sitback/presto) installation profile.
+This Composer project template provides a kickstart for managing your site dependencies with [Composer](https://getcomposer.org/) and the [Presto!](https://github.com/Sitback/presto) installation profile.

 If you want to know how to use it as replacement for [Drush Make](https://github.com/drush-ops/drush/blob/master/docs/make.md) visit